patrykroszczyniala/cloud-patterns/sidecar/README.md

 # Example

 Application is divided into two microservices.
 One is written in Python and the other in Java.
 We want to register each of the applications in Eureka (service discovery).
+As I don't know python well I want to use java to implement service discovery.
-- java application has build in service discovery client
+- java application has built in service discovery client
 - python uses sidecar application written in java application

 ```